ezcatdb/clinicalcorpus-guidelines/_event/AdverseEffect.md

 order: 6
 ---

+This event is based on the <a href="http://www.nactem.ac.uk/">PHAEDRA corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.

- The following words may be triggers of this event:
+ The following words can be triggers of this event:

 - adverse effect
 - side effect